 The History of The Sonia and Marco Nadler Institute of Archaeology

-Director: Prof. Oded Lipschits
+Director of the Institute: Prof. Oded Lipschits

 Administrative Manager: Nirit Kedem

 The Institute of Archaeology was founded in October 1968 by the late Professor Y. Aharoni.
 Today it is a self-sufficient research facility with a large staff that provides the administrative and scientific assistance as well as the technical facilities necessary to carry out independent archaeological projects.
 These activities are sponsored mainly by the Sonia and Marco Nadler Fund and in part by the Friends of the Institute of Archaeology of Tel Aviv University.